naparuba/tanuki-www/content/pages/docs/commands/join.md

 Slug: docs/commands/join

-# Consul Join
+# XXX Join

-Command: `consul join`
+Command: `XXX join`

-The `consul join` command tells a Consul agent to join an existing cluster.
+The `XXX join` command tells a XXX agent to join an existing cluster.
-A new Consul agent must join with at least one existing member of a cluster in order to join an existing cluster.
+A new XXX agent must join with at least one existing member of a cluster in order to join an existing cluster.
 After joining that one member, the gossip layer takes over, propagating the updated membership state across the cluster.